Hiralkothari19/JotPad/README.md

 Create, Update, & Delete Notes: Full CRUD functionality for notes with titles and descriptions.

-REST API Development: Learn to build and interact with a robust backend API.
+REST API Development: Built and interacted with a robust backend API.

 Rate Limiting: Implements API protection using Upstash Redis.